phwl/elec3608-lab/labs/ass1-pipe/README.md

 Geometric mean=1.0
 ```

 Note that test0.s gives the right answer only for a machine with one branch delay slot (it is an infinite loop on a machine with hardware interlocks).
-If you need to modify the assembly files to resolve hazards in your processor, they won't be machine marked but you can document the performance in your report and some credit will be given towards Question 1 of your design.

 The output gives the minimum clock period (period), value of the x10 register (x10), the number of cycles (cycles), execution time (extime), execution time normalised to the original design (normextime), and the gemetric mean of normextime.
 The geometric mean is the mean speedup over the nerv single
 cycle processor (note that it is used because it